Help build on the Million Pollinator Garden Movement

 Purchase plants or seeds from nurseries, garden centers, and seed suppliers who offer pollinator-friendly plants and seeds suited to your local area.

-Add a photo of your garden or landscape to the S.H.A.R.E map.
+Add a photo of your garden or landscape to the MPGC/S.H.A.R.E map.
 Anyone and any size garden can join.
 We’ve surpassed a million gardens!
 Pollinators still need you.
 Your garden can fill the gaps and expand the million sites for pollinators!

 Keep an eye out for free seeds